 1. Serena Williams’s Socks

-Serena Williams will wear the same pair of socks throughout a tournament.
+Serena Williams sporting superstition is to wear the same pair of socks throughout a tournament.
 If Serena Williams is on a winning streak, she will wear the same pair of socks until she is out of the tournament.
 No one knows why she does this but since she was world number one for 186 weeks in a row, it clearly works.

 2. Tiger Woods’s Red Shirt

 Tiger Woods always wears a red shirt on Sundays.
-This has apparently been a ritual since Woods played amateur golf.
+This has apparently been a ritual or sporting superstition since Woods played amateur golf.
 He believes it’s his lucky colour on a Sunday and has a few trophies to prove it.

 3. Christiano Ronaldo’s hair